jyzhao/Coin/README.md

 # Created by Jiyuan on 2017/3/9.
-# NOT FINAL, TO BE CONTINUED
+# NOT FINAL VERSION, PRODUCTION UNDERWAY

 The core of this web app is a famous DP (dynamic programming) problem.